fragaria/karmen-docs/docs/printers.md

 ### Adding a Karmen Pill

 Adding your Pill to Karmen is as easy as it gets.
-Simply fill up your desired printer name and enter the Pill token (or its IP address as mentioned above) you got when you ran the [initial configuration](pill-getting-started.md?id=initial-configuration).
+Simply fill up your desired printer name and enter the Pill token in the Printer token field (or its IP address as mentioned above) you got when you ran the [initial configuration](pill-getting-started.md?id=initial-configuration).
 You can left the API key field empty, it is not mandatory for Pill boxes.
 Confirm addition by clicking **Add printer** and you're good to go.